vitessio/website/content/en/docs/20.0/reference/features/vtgate-buffering.md

  * Drain the buffered queries to the new `PRIMARY` tablet.
  * Begin the countdown timer for `buffer_max_failover_duration`.

- {{< warning >}}
-This process is not guaranteed to eliminate errors to the application, but rather reduce them or make them less frequent.
-The application should still endeavor to handle errors appropriately if/when they occur (e.g. unplanned outages/fail overs, etc.)
-{{< /warning >}}

 ## What happens during a MoveTables or Reshard SwitchTraffic or ReverseTraffic with Buffering

 Fundamentally Vitess will: